genosh/redm-train-debug/README.md

 - Spawn train on the near tracks

 ## Installation
-- Add `train-debug` folder to your resources folder
+- Add `redm-train-debug` folder to your resources folder
-- Add `ensure train-debug` to your `resources.cfg`
+- Add `ensure redm-train-debug` to your `resources.cfg`
 - Restart resource